Flavio-Vicentini/task-manager-api/README.md

 1. Create an account on the site https://sendgrid.com/ and take the API key;
 2. Donwload and configure the MongoDB on https://www.mongodb.com/try/download/community;
 3. Choose a folder and on terminal execute git clone https://github.com/Flavio-Vicentini/task-manager-api.git;
-4. On archive src/emails/account.js insert the email registered in the from field of functions sendWelcomeEmail and sendCancelationEmail;
+4. On archive src/emails/account.js insert the email registered in the *from* field of functions *sendWelcomeEmail* and *sendCancelationEmail*;
 5. Create a folder on the root called *config* and an archive called *dev.env*;
 6. On this archive you have to configure the developer environment writing the following variables:
     * PORT = a port for your server to receive and send requests (Ex: 3000)